 When you call us to schedule an appointment, we will ask for your personal information including your PHN (BC Care Card) number and the first day of your last menstrual period.
 We will get verbal consent from you to contact you electronically.

 We will schedule you a virtual (Facetime, Skype or other) visit with one of our physicians.
 This visit will last approximately 15 min.
-We will also schedule you a second appointment – usually for the following day, with one of our counsellors who will see you virtually as well.
+We will also schedule you a second appointment.
+This appointment will be in clinic for an ultrasound and virtually with one of our counsellors.

 You will be given a chart # and instructions on where to go on our website to fill out the ‘Abortion Intake Form’ It is on our main page under the forms tab.
 Do not fill out this form until we have given you a chart #.
 You will also need to read over and/or print out the consent form and diary on our forms page before you meet with the counsellor.